justdeko/ds2021_initialtask/README.md

   Or, just send a json request to the endpoint if you want to test it out.

 ### Main idea
 Receiving bad emails is not really nice.
 So I decided to defend myself from those.
+I present to you: "Unreply".

 Each time I get an email to my account, and the sentiment analysis considers it as negative, the lights in my room flash up, and the sender of the email will receive a snarky response immediately.
 If the e-mail is neutral the sender will get a message that I'll get back to them soon, and if it's even positive, they will get a nice compliment.
 If the email is really bad,